Katie-Swinea/Spring2024-Paper-Wad-Interceptor/README.md

 Garrett Armstrong: Electrical Engineering major who focused on the power for the system created.

-Savannah Metlzer: Electrical Engineering major who focused on seperate assitance devices and their power.
+Savannah Metlzer: Electrical Engineering major who focused on providing the signal conversions and aiming coordinates for the motors.

 Jonathan Neal: Electrical Engineering major who focused on interfacing the extra lights and sound into the system.